To fling my arms wide / In some place of the sun / To whirl and to dance

 It's no secret that throughout history the classical music canon has featured discouragingly few composers of color.
 However, there have been Black composers since the time of Mozart who, despite marginalization and oppressive circumstances, have left an important legacy of music and inspiration.

-We will explore the expression of the Black experience from musicians in other centuries compared with those of today by pairing classical pieces with poetry, rap and hip-hop selections from this century which reflect similar themes and emotional content.
+We will explore the expression of the Black experience from musicians in other centuries compared with those of today by pairing classical pieces with poetry, hip-hop, and soul selections from this century that reflect similar themes and emotional content.
+This will be a one-of-a-kind showcase of wonderful talent and rich history that is not to be missed!